Nakajima quiver varieties in dimension four: The dimension vectors

-\end{lem} \begin{proof} As \(\root\in\Sig\), we may apply \cref{lem:type}.
-Therefore in each case the weights neighbouring \(i\) sum to: \begin{enumerate} \item[(\(\I\))] \(3\), or \(1\) if \(\ell_i=1\); \item[(\(\II\))] \(4\), or \(2\) if \(\ell_i=1\), or \(0\) if \(\ell_i=2\); \item[(\(\III\))] \(5\), or \(1\) if \(\ell_i=1\). \end{enumerate} Recall that we view \(\ell_i\) as \(i\) having two neighbours, both of weight \(\root[i]\).
-To make sure nothing is missed, we order the possibilities first by the number of loops, then the number of distinct neighbours, then the maximal neighbouring weight present, and then the minimal neighbouring weight present.
+\begin{lem} Let \(\root\in\Sig\) satisfy \(\p(\root)=2\).
+Then any unbalanced vertex \(i\) has one of the following local structures; five of Type \(\I\), thirteen of Type \(\II\), and nine of Type \(\III\). \end{lem} \begin{proof} As \(\root\in\Sig\), we may apply \cref{lem:type}.
+Thus in each case the weights neighbouring \(i\) have sum \begin{enumerate} \item[(\(\I\))] \(3\), or \(1\) if \(\ell_i=1\); \item[(\(\II\))] \(4\), or \(2\) if \(\ell_i=1\), or \(0\) if \(\ell_i=2\); \item[(\(\III\))] \(5\), or \(1\) if \(\ell_i=1\). \end{enumerate} Recall that we view a loop at \(i\) as the vertex having two extra neighbours of weight \(\root[i]\).
+To make sure nothing is missed, we order (increasingly) the possibilities first by the number of loops, then the number of distinct neighbours, then the maximal neighbouring weight present, and then the minimal neighbouring weight present.
 If \(\root[i]=2\) then \cref{lem:half} forces at most one edge when connecting \(i\) to weight \(1\) vertices, so we can omit most cases of double edges and higher multiplicities.
 Similarly for \(\root[i]=1\) we have at most two edges shared with any neighbour.
 Hence we see that only the tabulated weighted subgraphs are possible. \end{proof}

-There is one dimension vector \(\root\) satisfying \(\p(\root)\) in Type \(\I\) that doesn't come from a local structure as defined in \cref{dfn:locstr}.
-Namely, this is
+There is one dimension vector \(\root\) of Type \(\I\) that doesn't come from a local structure as in \cref{dfn:locstr}, as it consists only of unbalanced vertices: